jayantibhanushali007/RAG_Pipeline/README.md

-# RAG_Pipeline
-RAG project that lets you upload PDF and asks questions around it.

 # RAG Pipeline: Question Answering from PDF

 This project implements a Retrieval-Augmented Generation (RAG) pipeline for question answering from PDF documents.
 The pipeline extracts text from PDFs, splits the text into chunks, generates embeddings, retrieves relevant context, and generates answers to user queries.